ioccc-src/winner/src/sgit/README.md

 `sed` but prefixing it with `-o` first.
 This was a stylistic choice but it allows one to quote the option arg to pass more than one option instead of having to use `sgit -o` more than once.
 Note that not all options to `sed` have been tested.
+If the option requires an arg or you want to pass more than one option you must quote it.

-By default it does **in-place editing it does NOT backup files**.
+By default it does **in-place editing; it does NOT backup files**.
 If you wish to not edit the file in place (see examples later in this file) you can use the `sgit -I` option.
 Note that the `-n` option (`sgit -o -n`) without `sgit -I` can, depending on the sed commands, empty files!
 This is analogous to using both